-Thyroid disease is more common than diabetes and heart disease, but more than half of Americans with it are unaware

 Thyroid disease is more common than diabetes and heart disease, but more than half of Americans with it are unaware, according to the American Association of Clinical Endocrinologists (AACE).
 This lack of awareness can endanger a person’s health and well-being.

-The thyroid is a butterfly-shaped gland located low in the front of the neck below the Adam’s apple.
-It produces the hormones that influence almost every cell, tissue and organ in the human body.
+This butterfly-shaped gland located low in the front of the neck below the Adam’s apple produces the hormones that influence almost every cell, tissue and organ in the human body.